-There are a number of ways to highlight your talent as a writer, but a freelance portfolio is the best way to show off your writing to an audience of potential clients.
+There are a number of ways to highlight your talent as a freelancer, but a freelance portfolio is the best way to show off your skills and talent to an audience of potential clients.

 Here are a few potential options for creating your own freelance portfolio:

 1. Create your own website